-

 Forget your perfect offering There is a crack in everything That’s how the light gets in –Leonard Cohen, “Anthem” ~ Perfection.
 We all want it.
 We strive for it in our practice, our training, our execution of applications and forms. … Continue reading

-Posted in Philosophy, Poetry
+Posted in Philosophy, Poetry, Quotes

 Tagged Buddhism, Izumi Shikibu, Jane Hirshfield, Leonard Cohen, push hands, tai chi